 Take a Tour

-Bonaventure Cemetery is very large and visitors who have limited time may wish to consider a guided tour, which is a good way to see the most famous grave sites and learn about Savannah's history.
-The Bonaventure Historical Society offers regularly scheduled tours, and several tour companies include visits to Bonaventure Cemetery in their tour itineraries.
+Bonaventure Cemetery is very large and visitors who have limited time may wish to consider a guided tour, which is a good way to see the most famous gravesites and learn about Savannah's history.
+The Bonaventure Historical Society offers free guided tours on the second weekend of each month.
+If you aren't in town on those dates, you can purchase their mobile app or pick up a map and take a self-guided tour.

 Most Visited Grave Sites